-Case Study Contributing to the development of an ESG industry standard Background Arcus is a member of GRESB infrastructure benchmark and participated in the assessment and benchmarking process over the last six years (2017-2022).
+Case Study Influencing Industry Benchmark and ESG Standards Background Arcus is a member of the GRESB infrastructure benchmark and participated in the ESG assessment and benchmarking process over the last eight years (2017-2024).
 Arcus requires all investee companies to complete the GRESB infrastructure assessment annually.
 Arcus uses the GRESB benchmarking process as a tool to assess ESG performance at investee company level, facilitate engagement for internal and external discussions and set performance targets, with the aim of consistently improving asset ESG performance.
-Neil Krawitz, Head of ESG and Asset Management at Arcus, was selected following the application process in early 2022 to the Infrastructure Standards Committee ("ISC"), one of GRESB's key governance bodies.
-In 2023, Neil's term on the ISC was extended and he was elected Interim Deputy Chair of the ISC.
+Neil Krawitz, Head of ESG and Asset Management at Arcus, was selected following the application process in early 2022 to the Infrastructure Standards Committee ("ISC"), one of GRESB's key governance bodies and has been a member of the ISC since.
+Kaj Bakker, Senior ESG Director serves as expert in the infrastructure working group that supports GRESB by providing technical expertise, industry resources and guidance used to develop GRESB ESG standards.
+In addition, in Q4 2024 Arcus team members participated in the GRESB Data Center and Net Zero working groups.
 Objectives Ensure that the ESG factors as mentioned in Principle 4, section 4.3 (Risk considerations during investment process) that are seen to be material to Arcus and the infrastructure industry in general are firmly included in the GRESB standards.
 Ensure that the Arcus ESG policy is aligned with the GRESB standards.
+Support the advancement and improvement of GRESB ESG standards.
 Actions taken During the reporting period, Arcus participated in all committee meetings of the ISC.
-With 15 years of relevant Infrastructure and ESG experience, Neil Krawitz actively contributed to further development of the GRESB standards, on behalf of Arcus.
+With 16 years of relevant infrastructure and ESG experience, Neil Krawitz actively contributed to further development of the GRESB standards, on behalf of Arcus.
 Outcome Through the participation Arcus continues to have access to thought leadership by other ESG frontrunners in the infrastructure sector.
-Arcus can contribute to shaping the future of an important ESG infrastructure benchmark and align its own ESG strategy with the best practice of others.
-In 2023 the GRESB standard improved or adopted amongst others the following ESG factors: net zero, carbon reduction targets, physical and transitional climate change impact assessments and Diversity, Equity and Inclusion (DEI).
+Arcus can contribute to shaping the future of an important ESG infrastructure benchmark and influence as well as align its own ESG strategy with the best practice of others.
+In 2024 following work and guidance of the ISC and associated working groups, the GRESB standard improved or adopted amongst others the following ESG topics: net zero, carbon reduction targets, physical and transitional climate change risk and opportunity assessments, verification and assurance of GHG information, and Diversity, Equity and Inclusion ("DEI").
 Arcus and our portfolio companies made a public net zero commitment, and continued to prioritise the assessment of climate change risks and opportunities of its portfolio.
-Arcus, in line with the DEI policy adopted in 2022, continued to improve processes and data collection of DEI metrics.
 In addition, Arcus' portfolio companies also targeted improvements in policies and reporting on DEI during the reporting period.
 Through these initiatives Arcus seeks to continuously improve its approach and maintain its position as an ESG sector leader.

-The contact details for Arcus for the purpose of cooperation amongst institutional investors are:

-Martine Van Oppenraaij, Risk and Compliance Director, Netherlands Office or

-Neil Krawitz, Head of ESG and Asset Management, London Office.
+The contact details for Arcus for the purpose of cooperation amongst institutional investors are: Martine Van Oppenraaij, Managing Director, Head of Risk & Compliance, Netherlands Office or Neil Krawitz, Head of ESG and Asset Management, London Office.
 Both can be reached by calling +44 20 7832 3400